HenrySpartGlobal/flash/readme.md

 ![img.png](images/5.png)

-Slap this on a second monitor and you should be Challenger in 2 weeks
+Slap this on a second monitor, or put it over your game, and you should be Challenger in 2 weeks

 ### Step 3 - Running via Bat